IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Results

 For the position-position ($\xi$) correlation, the mean fractional error per bin (top panel) reaches a maximum of $10\%$, with \IAEmu achieving an average error of $3.2\%$ for $\xi$.
 The $\xi$ performance is biased high at large $r$, where the $\xi$ correlation amplitudes are small ($||\xi|| \ll 1$) and approach zero.
 This bias may arise in part from the standardization for training, which can disproportionately emphasize regions with larger amplitudes or compress the dynamic range at small values, leading to systematic bias.
 Additionally, as \IAEmu naturally predicts $\log \xi$, small residuals near zero can appear large when transformed back to linear space.

 For $\omega$, the accuracy drops at the onset of the 2-halo regime, with an average model error across all bins of $4.9\%$ and a similar maximum of $\sim10\%$.
 We also find that the median fractional error across all bins is less than $10\%$ for $66\%$ of test-set predictions.
 This is approaching the accuracy for IA modeling likely required for Stage IV surveys \citep{Paopiamsap_2024}.
 The mean fractional error for orientation-orientation ($\eta$) is significantly higher, averaging $54\%$.
 However, it is important to note that the ground truth $\omega$ and $\eta$ correlations -- even after averaging over 10 realizations of the dataset -- are generally noisy and can often fluctuate between positive and negative values.
-Fractional error can be an inappropriate measure in this case, as it becomes ill-defined when the amplitude of the data is close to zero or changes sign, leading to misleadingly large error values.
+Fractional error can thus be misleading in this case due to the absence of high-signal ground truth values for comparison, and due to the correlation amplitudes being close to zero and frequently changing sign.
+We also studied the $r$-weighted mean fractional errors ((5.5\%, 5.2\%, and 67.4\%) compared to their unweighted counterparts (3.2\%, 4.9\%, and 53.8\%), which reveals a $\sim2\%$ difference for $\xi$, a similar performance for $\omega$, and a larger difference for $\eta$.
+This is in line with the observed bias for $\xi$ at large $r$.
+In the case of $\eta$, we emphasize that fractional error for $\eta$ should not be interpreted in isolation as a gauge of model accuracy.